Expert Advice On Improving Your Home

 When looking for an HVAC company, choose one with technicians that have the right training, licenses, and experience.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 The CSLB considers HVAC contractors to be specialty contractors.
 All contractors must have four years of experience and be bonded, and contractors with employees must also meet insurance requirements.
 You should also check reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Choose a company with glowing reviews and reports of fantastic customer experiences.
+Pick a company with positive reviews and testimonials about good customer experiences.

 Understand Work Details